 The phrase ‘beauty is only skin deep’ certainly applies to the horror that was Ararat.
 What at first appears to be the epitome of style and elegance is merely a façade that masks a miserable and terrifying past.

-Behind closed doors terrible treatments were inflicted upon patients, often without anaesthetic.
-Many who entered sane were driven mad.
+Behind closed doors, terrible treatments were inflicted upon patients, often without anesthetic.
+Many who entered sanely were driven mad.